Bakuon!!: Manga

 Two spin-off manga were announced in the May 2018 issue of Young Champion Retsu.
 The first spin-off titled Bakuon!! - Amano Onsa no Nikoichi Hanjōki (Bakuon!! - A Record of Onsa Amano's Thriving Jury Rigging), centers on the character Onsa Amano and began serialization in Akita Shoten's Champion Cross website on April 17, 2018.
 The second spin-off titled Bakuon!! - Suzunoki Rin no Yabō (Bakuon!! - Rin Suzunoki's Ambition), centers on the character Rin Suzunoki and will begin serialization in Akita Shoten's Champion RED magazine on May 19.
 A third spin-off manga titled Bakuon!!
-Taiwan-hen began serialization in Akita Shoten's Bessatsu Young Champion magazine on November 5, 2019.
+Taiwan-hen was serialized in Akita Shoten's Bessatsu Young Champion magazine from November 5, 2019 to August 1, 2023.

 Anime

-An anime television series adaptation by TMS Entertainment aired in Japan between April 5, 2016 and June 21, 2016 and was simulcasted by Crunchyroll.
+An anime television series adaptation by TMS Entertainment aired in Japan between April 5, 2016 and June 21, 2016 and was simulcast by Crunchyroll.
 The series was directed by Junji Nishimura with scripts written by Kurasumi Sunayama and music composed by Ryosuke Nakanishi.
 An original video animation was bundled with the seventh manga volume on March 18, 2016.
 A second original video animation was bundled with the ninth manga volume on December 20, 2016.
 The opening theme is "FeelXAlive" by Sayaka Sasaki while the ending theme is "Buon!
 Buon!
 Ride On!!" (ぶぉん! ぶぉん! らいど・おん!, Buon!
 Buon!
 Raido On!) by Reina Ueda, Yumi Uchiyama, Nao Tōyama, and Rikako Yamaguchi.
 Sentai Filmworks acquired the license for the North American rights and released the series on DVD and Blu-ray in August 2017.
 Universal Pictures originally announced that they would release the series in the UK, however, it was later announced that MVM Entertainment will be releasing the series.